-The Structural Biology Resource Center (SBRC) located in RRB140 is home to equipment for the determination of the three-dimensional structures of biological macromolecules via X-ray crystallography.
-The mission of the SBRC is to offer the most productive structural biology facility through high quality, reliability and open dialog to the benefit of research at The Rockefeller University.
+The Structural Biology Resource Center (SBRC) located in RRB140 is an expert resource for protein expression and purification as well as all equipment needed for the determination of the three-dimensional structures of biological macromolecules via X-ray crystallography.
+The mission of the SBRC is to offer the expertise and tools that are the bread and butter of Structural Biology, to the benefit of research at The Rockefeller University.

 UV fluorescence imaging of crystallization experiments is available in the Center.
 This technique allows the experimenter to determine whether very tiny crystals are in fact protein and not salt or other undesired components.
 This microscope is made by JanScientific and is capable of identifying Trp-containing protein crystals by excitation in the deep UV (280nm) and observing the emission at 350 nm.
 Also available is a stereomicroscope, Nikon SMZ18, for crystal tray observations and crystal mounting.